The Bankrate promise

 If you’ve previously been to rehab or are still getting clean, you may have to wait to apply for a life insurance policy until that part of your life is far enough in the past that you will qualify for coverage.
-Every insurance provider has different standards, but you may need at least a few years between your last period of time in rehab and the date of your life insurance application.
+Every insurance provider has different standards, but those still using are unlikely to qualify for most policies.

 Drugs like heroin and cocaine are illegal for many reasons, not the least of which is due to the increased health and safety risks associated with abuse of narcotics.
 Even decades after treatment, previous heroin users have a shortened life expectancy, according to the National Institutes of Health.
 If you spent time in a rehab facility dealing with your addiction, you’ll need to disclose your past drug use, which may result in higher premiums.
 However, some insurers may still cover you if you’ve been clean for several years.

 Life insurance companies will inquire about how frequently you drink, if you have ever needed treatment for alcohol abuse and if you have ever received a DUI/DWI.
 Alcohol abuse can cause severe physical and mental complications such as depression, high blood pressure, liver and pancreas damage and lower your immune system.

 Smoking, vaping, chewing tobacco and cigars all negatively impact your health and can shorten life expectancy by 10 years.
 According to the Centers for Disease Control (CDC), it only takes five cigarettes a day to cause cardiovascular disease.
 Increased chances of a heart attack, stroke, and cancer of the lungs, throat, and mouth are other factors that cause high life insurance premiums for tobacco users.
 Many insurance companies will consider someone a non-smoker after 12 months of being tobacco-free, but they may still pay more than someone who has never been a smoker.